2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in Washington

 While working on their Bachelor's Degree, child development majors at UW Seattle accumulate an average of around $17,105 in student debt.
 The average monthly payment of a loan this size is about $381, assuming that the borrower is on a 10-year repayment plan.

 The in-demand bachelor’s degree programs at Eastern Washington University helped the school earn the #2 place on this year’s ranking of the most popular child development and psychology schools in Washington.
-Located in the fringe town of Cheney, EWU is a public college with a fairly large student population.
+Located in the town of Cheney, EWU is a public school with a large student population.

 Of the 60 students majoring in child development at EWU, 17% are male and 83% are female.